ComScore

 From cheesecakes to cookies to teeny-tiny pies

-If we had to choose between eating one normal-size cookie and popping seven tiny ones into our mouth in rapid succession, we’d choose mini every time.
-We can’t exactly explain the allure of teeny-tiny treats, but we can provide these 30 mini Christmas desserts—from cranberry, pistachio and chocolate panettone to tiramisu to citrus monkey bread—that are sure to make your holiday season that much more magical.
-Set out a few leftover goodies (if there are any, that is) for Santa on Christmas Eve—we hear he has a big appetite.
+From cranberry, pistachio and chocolate panettone to tiramisu to citrus monkey bread, these bite-size holiday recipes are sure to make your season that much more magical.
+Set out a few holiday finger-food goodies (if there are any leftover, that is) for Santa on Christmas Eve—I hear he has a big appetite.

 48 Christmas Dessert Recipes That Can Get Anyone in the Holiday Spirit